 In one FDA reported case, a woman with no prior medical issues convulsed and suddenly died during the placement of Essure.
 Autopsy results showed uterine perforation and blood in the abdomen.

 These complications are mentioned in the claims against Essure but have not been proven to be associated risks of Essure at this time.

-All known risk were are included in Essure’s warning label.
+All known risks were are included in Essure’s warning label.
 In April 2015, a 5-year post-market study of Essure was published.
-Following the study’s publication, the FDA decided to rebrand Essure as a surgical device and required that the device include more comprehensive instructions for op/post op.
-In October 2015, an independent study found that women who received Essure are 10-times more likely of needing a secondary operation as compared to women who received tubal ligation.
+Following the study’s publication, the FDA decided to rebrand Essure as a surgical device and required that the device include more comprehensive instructions for op/post-op.
+In October 2015, an independent study found that women who received Essure are 10-times more likely of needing a second operation as compared to women who received tubal ligation.

 In February 2016, the FDA required Bayer to conduct further post-market research after receiving a number of concerning adverse event reports.
 Bayer’s studies find that less than 1% of case report data related to pain, bleeding, device placement or migration and pregnancy were altered.